reddymachubhavana03-hash/Customer-Segmentation-Profitability-Analysis/README.md

 - Power BI interactive dashboard version

 ---
+## Interview Readiness

+This project demonstrates:
+- Structured analytical thinking
+- Business-first decision making
+- Strong Excel fundamentals
+- Ability to translate data into actions

+The same logic can be replicated using SQL, Python, or BI tools.

 ## About the Author
 This project was created by **Bhavana Reddymachu** to demonstrate practical data analysis skills, business thinking, and interview-ready reporting using Excel.